openshift/training/rc-setup.md

 missing.
 So, let's create it!

 ### Create the Database Config
-Remember, `osc process` will examine a template, generate any desired parameters, and spit out a JSON `config`uration that can be `create`d with `osc`.
+Remember, `oc process` will examine a template, generate any desired parameters, and spit out a JSON `config`uration that can be `create`d with `oc`.

 Processing the template for the db will generate some values for the DB root user and password, but they don't actually match what was previously generated